Orthodontic Treatment for Children

 The American Association of Orthodontists recommends that your child see an orthodontist by the age of 7.
 At this age, an orthodontist can spot subtle issues with jaw growth and emerging teeth while some baby teeth are still present.
 Some orthodontic problems may be easier to correct if they are found early.
 You don’t need a referral from a dentist to see an orthodontist.

-Early evaluation means early detection of problems, and greater opportunity for more effective treatment.
+Early evaluation means early detection of problems, and greater opportunity for more effective early treatment.
 An evaluation allows an orthodontist to monitor growth and development, reducing serious problems later.
 When early orthodontic intervention is not necessary, an orthodontist can carefully observe and track growth and development and begin treatment when it is ideal for the patient.

 Signs of Orthodontic Problems

 At Fredericksburg Orthodontics & Invisalign Center we look for signs which indicate possible bite problems and early orthodontic treatment may be needed.
 Orthodontic problems are not always straightforward.
-Here are some signs that might indicate the need for orthodontic treatment.
+Here are some signs that might indicate the need for early treatment.